In what has been called ‘hyper-legislation’, the Australian government has introduced wave after wave of anti-terrorism laws since 9/11.

 Statements made in the aftermath of every terrorist attack, and, most recently in responding to concerns about foreign terrorist fighters, have identified the ultimate goal as being to “defy” and “defeat” terrorism.

-While statements such as this are clearly rhetorical, what underpins them is a failure to recognise the permanence of terrorism, and the effectiveness of anti-terrorism legislation.
+While statements such as this are clearly rhetorical, what underpins them is a failure to recognise the permanence of terrorism.

 Terrorism in one form or another has always existed, and will always continue to exist.
 Neither legislation nor anything else will be able to eliminate this threat.

 The idea of managing the threat of terrorism, in the sense that some degree of terrorism is acceptable or at least to be expected, might seem politically unpalatable.
 However, open acceptance of the permanence of terrorism means lawmakers will no longer be chasing – and the public no longer demanding – the achievement of an impossible goal.

 It will also, in turn, facilitate a more proportionate response to the challenges posed by the foreign fighters phenomenon and the threat of terrorism more generally.

 In a quest to eliminate terrorism, laws have been enacted that make ever-increasing intrusions into people’s lives and curtail human rights for diminishing returns in terms of security.